 - The use of electronic devices such as cell phones, and items that generate noise (without the use of headphones).

-Postcards are sent to each eligible student.
+Email details are being sent to each eligible student.
 They were scheduled to be emailed the week of August 23rd and once again the following two weeks based on the addresses listed for the student within MiStar.
 The email will list each student’s bus stop location, bus number and the scheduled pickup time.

 At P-CCS, most students are required to walk to consolidated bus stops throughout the District.
 The walk criteria is as follows: